 Mobile Access and TV Slide Shows

-While Piwigo does have simple and clean Android and iOS apps, these apps do not currently support searching photos by tags or slide-shows.
+While Piwigo does have simple and clean Android and iOS apps, these apps do not currently support searching photos by tags or slide-shows (that change photos automatically on a timed basis).
 There are also no open source smart TV gallery apps that I know of, at this time.
+If you only plan on using Piwigo with manually uploaded or folder based albums, and are okay manually going through the pictures on your phone, then you can skip this section.

 A common use case for using a mobile device for accessing your photos is to look up a specific photo.
 For example, the other night I was in bed and remembered a picture of a bird I wanted to view again.
 At the current time, the way to access such a photo with Piwigo on mobile is a bit clunky.
 What I do is create a bookmark of the desktop app’s tag page and save it to my phone’s home screen, e.g.